 Unless the particular product meets the definition of a medical food or other criteria for exemption, sweetened sweetened meal replacements and weight loss drinks are taxable.

-Not if they are sold in concentrate form to the end customer who will mix them to create a beverage.
-If the dealer mixes them to create a beverage, the finished product is taxable.
+Mixes sold at retail are not taxable if they are sold in concentrate form to the end customer who will mix them to create a beverage.
+If a dealer mixes the concentrate to create a beverage for resale, then distribution concentrate is taxable.

 Multi-use sweeteners like table sugar, agave, honey, and stevia are not taxable when sold on their own, but beverages, syrups, and concentrates containing these sweeteners as an ingredient may be taxable.